Games cash machine defies global gloom

 "Most of the contracts for 2010-12 Games were already in place by 2008," IOC finance commission chief Richard Carrion told Reuters.

 The finances of the Olympics -- like other sports events -- have been transformed by television's insatiable appetite for live content.
-U.S. network NBC, controlled by Comcast (CMCSA.O), paid about $2 billion for the rights to the 2010 winter and 2012 summer Games.
+U.S. network NBC, controlled by Comcast, paid about $2 billion for the rights to the 2010 winter and 2012 summer Games.

 "The NBC contract was signed in 2003.
 It was well in advance of Vancouver and London being selected as cities," he added.